dell/terraform-provider-ome/docs/resources/application_csr.md

 page_title: "ome_application_csr Resource - terraform-provider-ome"
 subcategory: ""
 description: |-
-  Resource for generating application Certificate Signing Request from OpenManage Enterprise.
+  This terraform resource is used to generate application Certificate Signing Request from OME.
 ---

 # ome_application_csr (Resource)

-Resource for generating application Certificate Signing Request from OpenManage Enterprise.
+This terraform resource is used to generate application Certificate Signing Request from OME.

 ## Example Usage